-PWS incurred the largest number of MCL/TT violations for inorganic contaminants (nitrate and arsenic were the major ones), followed by violations of standards for Disinfection Byproduct Rules, Surface Water Treatment Rule and Radionuclides.
-They incurred the largest number of monitoring/reporting violations for the Total Coliform Rule and Lead and Copper Rule.
+Public Water Systems (PWSs) incurred the largest number of MCL/TT violations for inorganic contaminants (nitrate and arsenic were the major ones), followed by violations of standards for Disinfection Byproduct Rules, Radionuclides, and the Surface Water Treatment Rule.
+PWSs incurred the largest number of monitoring/reporting (M/R) violations for the Lead and Copper Rule and the Revised Total Coliform Rule.

-Figure ES-2 below summarizes the number of PWS that incurred violations of each rule for federal drinking water standards in 2020.
+Figure ES-2 and Figure ES-3 below summarize the number of PWSs that incurred violations of each rule for federal drinking water standards in 2021.
 Please note that a PWS may have incurred violations of more than one rule.
+Therefore, the total number of PWSs with federal MCL/TT or M/R violations is smaller than the sum of PWSs with violations of individual rule types.

-Figure ES-2 Number of public water systems with federal violations in 2020 of the MCL or treatment technique (left), and of the monitoring or reporting requirements (right)
+Figure ES-3: Number of public water systems with federal violations in 2021 of the monitoring or reporting requirements.

-Figure ES-3 shows the classification and sizes of PWS (as represented by the number of service connections) that incurred one or more MCL/TT violations in 2020.
-Community water systems (CWS) that incurred at least one MCL/TT violation in 2020 represented about 5% of the total number of active CWS in the state.
-About 92% of the MCL/TT violations were incurred by CWS that serve fewer than 500 service connections, nontransient noncommunity water systems (NTNC) such as schools, or transient noncommunity water systems (TNC) such as campgrounds.
+Figure ES-4 shows the classification and sizes of PWSs (as represented by the number of service connections) that incurred one or more MCL/TT violations in 2021.
+Community water systems (CWSs) that incurred at least one MCL/TT violation in 2021 represented 6% of the total number of active CWSs in the state.
+About 92% of the MCL/TT violations were incurred by CWSs that serve fewer than 500 service connections, nontransient noncommunity water systems (NTNCs) such as schools, or transient noncommunity water systems (TNCs) such as campgrounds.

-Figure ES-3 Number of PWS by classification and size (as service connections) with MCL or TT violations in 2020.
+Figure ES-4: Number of PWSs by classification and size (as service connections) with MCL or TT violations in 2021.
 CWS = Community Water System; TNC = Transient Noncommunity Water System; NTNC = Nontransient Noncommunity Water System.
 See Section 1.3 for definitions of these different types of public water systems.

-Table ES-1 summarizes the number of MCL and TT violations of the federal SDWA that have been documented and reported for calendar year 2020 and compares the 2020 numbers with the previous year's numbers.
-An estimate of the population served by PWS that failed an MCL or TT standard in 2020 is provided, based on the total estimated population-served reported by PWS.
+Table ES-1 summarizes the number of MCL and TT violations of the federal SDWA that have been documented and reported for calendar year 2021 and compares the 2021 numbers with the previous year's numbers.
+An estimate of the population served by PWSs that failed an MCL or TT standard in 2021 is provided, based on the total estimated population-served reported by PWSs.
 Please note that the population estimates of water systems is not intended to represent the number of people impacted by the violation since some violations may impact only a portion of a very large system.